IBM-Cloud/ansible-collection-ibm/docs/ibm_satellite_attach_host_script_info.rst

   script_dir (False, str, None)
     The directory where the satellite attach host script to be downloaded.
 Default is home directory

+  location (True, str, None)
+    A unique name for the new Satellite location

   iaas_classic_username (False, any, None)